luavela/luavela/docs/public/style-templates.rst

 .. code-block:: lua

     -- Description of the chunk (what it actually tests, etc.).
-    -- Copyright (C) 2015-2019 IPONWEB Ltd. See Copyright Notice in COPYRIGHT
+    -- Copyright (C) 2020-2021 LuaVela Authors.
+See Copyright Notice in COPYRIGHT

 *Acceptable Default*

 .. code-block:: lua

     -- This is a part of uJIT's testing suite.
-    -- Copyright (C) 2015-2019 IPONWEB Ltd. See Copyright Notice in COPYRIGHT
+    -- Copyright (C) 2020-2021 LuaVela Authors.
+See Copyright Notice in COPYRIGHT

 **Perl**